PoisotLab/ms_network_prediction/manuscript.md

 ### Why predict networks and interactions at the same time?

-Ecological networks are quite sparse [@MacDonald2020RevLin]---composed of a set of interactions, but also a larger set of species that do not interact.
-If we aim to predict the structure of networks from the "bottom-up"--- by considering each pairwise combination of $S$ different species---we are left with $S^2$ interaction values to estimate.
+Ecological networks are quite sparse, and larger networks tend to get sparser [@MacDonald2020RevLin]; in other words, although networks are composed of a set of species pairs in interactions, they are also former of a much larger set of species pairs that do not interact.
+If we aim to predict the structure of networks from the "bottom-up"--- by considering each pairwise combination of
+$S$ different species---we are left with $S^2$ interaction values to estimate, a majority of which will be 0.
 Instead, we can use our existing understanding of the mechanisms that structure ecological networks to whittle down the set of feasible adjacency matrices, thereby reducing the amount of information we must predict, and making the problem of predicting interactions less daunting.
-The processes that structure ecological networks do not only occur at the scale of interactions---there are also processes at the network level which limit what interactions are possible.
+The processes that structure ecological networks do not only occur at the scale of interactions---there are also processes at the network level which limit what interactions (or how many) are realistic.
 The realised structure of a network is the synthesis of the interactions forming the basis for network structure, and the network structure refining the possible interactions---"Part makes whole, and whole makes part" [@Levins1987DiaBio].